rvillar/PureText/README.md

 ## Download

-If you want to use PureText without building it locally, download the latest prebuilt ZIP from the repository's **GitHub Releases** page and extract `PureText.app`.
+Download the latest prebuilt ZIP from the repository's **GitHub Releases** page and extract `PureText.app` to use PureText without building it locally.

 **Quick steps**